Justin-Bento/farah-hakimpour/README.md

 4. Handling filtering of an array of objects within JavaScript to showcase projects seamlessly.
 5. Deploying website using vercels new layout.

+## Future Enhancements 🚀

+* Project filtering and categorization for an awe-inspiring user journey.
+* Evolving Portfolio: Regular updates to keep showcasing the latest creative marvels and adventures.